susantiyuni/precursor-retrieval/README.md

 ```
 ./run_all_precursor.sh
 ```
 This will run both the proposed approach and all baselines as specified in the paper.
-The results will be saved in the specified output directory.
-As reference, our output is shared in the output folder.
+The results will be saved in the specified directory.
+As reference, our output is shared in the [`output`](./output/) folder.

 ### zbMATH Open KG Setting and Installation